mecc-monash/rbc/sensing_tutorial.md

 - **int analogRead(int pin)**: Reads an analogue voltage between 0 V and 5 V from an analogue pin (A0 to A5).
 The value returned is an integer between 0 and 1023, directly proportional to the voltage read - these values can vary alot at different times.

 - **void analogWrite(int pin, int value)**: Writes an analogue value between 0 and 255 to one of the PWM-enabled pins.
 This corresponds to the duty cycle of the PWM wave, 0 being always off and 255 being always on.
 Note that this is not the same range of values as an analogue read.

+Additionally, the Arduino can communicate with your computer over the USB cable using what is called Serial Communication.
+The two main functions for this are:

+- **Serial.begin(int baud_rate)**: Sets the data rate in bits per second (baud) for serial data transmission.
+For communicating with Serial Monitor, make sure to use one of the baud rates listed in the menu at the bottom right corner of its screen.

+- **Serial.println(val)**: Prints data to the serial port as human-readable ASCII text followed by a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').

 When you first begin a new project in Arduino, you are typically greeted with two functions that have been created for you, **setup()** and **loop()**.
 These are special functions that are required to make your Arduino program run.